danskespil/gradle-plugin-terraform/README.md

 So, to make sure we follow the workflow we have defined to be the best, and to make sure we remember to do the auditing we want, we codified it in this gradle plugin.

+This plugin is written for terraform 0.10.4.
+It will most likely work with 0.10.x versions, but no guarantees are given.

 ## How do I use it